 Why Should You Go Plastic Free?

 We all know plastic pollution is a huge problem.
 But where does all our plastic actually go, and how do you go plastic-free?
-To celebrate Plastic Free July, and help you think about how you can reduce your plastic use, find out:

 - Where does our plastic go?